SH801/haselwimmer/TESTREADME.md

 to the local device / PC.

 ### Authentication \ Web service URL
-The URL of the authentication webservice for authenticating the application; the application must be authenticated before it can be used.
+The URL of the authentication web service for authenticating the application; the application must be authenticated before it can be used.
 A central authentication server provides a way of distributing encrypted versions of the University of Cambridge 'card key' that is required to read University of